MCHPR/MCHPRS/README.md

 - [@DavidGarland](https://github.com/DavidGarland) for a faster and overall better implementation of `get_entry` in the in-memory storage.
 This simple function runs 30% of the runtime for redstone.

 ## Contributing
-Pull requests are welcome.
+Pull requests are generally welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Under the hood
 When the server starts up, the main thread, which will from now on be referred to as the server thread, loads the `Config.toml` file and starts the networking thread.
 Threads communicate using message passing.

 ### Server thread
 The server thread handles the initialization process of the server and the login/ping procedure for connecting clients.
 If a client completes the login procedure, a `Player` struct will be loaded containing the client.

 ### Networking thread
 The networking thread handles all incoming clients.
 When there is a new client, a client thread is created.
 The client is then sent to the server thread through message passing.

 ### Client thread
 The client thread manages the TCP connection between the Minecraft client and this server.
 The client thread sends incoming packets to the server thread or a plot thread depending on its state.

 ### Plot thread
 The plot thread handles most of the logic for the server.
 This is where the real magic happens.
 Player movment, player rotation, worldedit, command handling, world saving/loading, etc. is all handled by this thread.
 If this thread crashes somehow, the player will be sent back to the server thread to be moved to another plot*.

 ## License